gbgabiola/100DaysOfCode/r4-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 03: June 03, Wednesday
+**Today's Progress**: Completed level 1 which has designing algorithms/programs and plan application modules, learned more also about analytics competencies.

 ## Day 02: June 02, Tuesday
 **Today's Progress**: Completed the intro & main concepts of programming languages in the jsbootcamp, solved some edabit challenges, completed the week1 of analytics.